Dog Hearing: Understanding the Superpower in Your Pup’s Ears

 Understanding Dog Hearing

 Have you ever noticed dogs are the first to know when a car pulls into the driveway, if someone is walking down the street, or if someone is coming to the front door?
-You may have guessed your dog’s hearing is better than yours and you’re right!
+You may have guessed your dog’s hearing is better than yours … and you’re right!
 Dogs can hear sounds about 4 times better than humans.
 Something you might hear at 25 feet away, your pooch will likely hear at about 100 feet away.

-Dog Hearing By Breed
+Dog Hearing by Breed

 Some dog breeds hear better than others—it all depends on how the ears fall.
 Dogs with ears that stand up, like a Chihuahua or German Shepherd, can hear a little better than a dog with floppy ears, like a Poodle or Shih Tzu.
-Makes sense, right?
+That makes sense, right?
 If your dog has floppy ears then his/her ear canal is covered, blocking the sound!

 Does your dog get scared when he hears a loud noise?
 Your dog's ears are more sensitive to sound than yours!
 Find out more about dog hearing.